 |

-The system of planets surrounding our sun is structured in a very precise manner.
-However, even very minor changes (which occur inevitably) lead to situations in which some planets could come in a chaotic orbit after only 10 million years.
-This means that sooner or later the planets would be lost in the expanse of the universe or would crash into the sun.
-It is by no means certfied that the solar system exists scince 4.5 billion years.
+The planetary system surrounding our sun is structured in a very precise manner.
+However, even minor changes which inevitably occur can lead to situations in which some planets could come into a chaotic orbit after only ten million years.
+This means that eventually the planets would be lost in the expanse of the universe or would crash into the sun.
+It is by no means certified that the solar system exists since 4.5 billion years.

 |